 - With 1.3× selected for Choose image area and a frame size of 1920 × 1080 or 1280 × 720, the movie crop is approximately 18.0 × 10.1 mm.
 The apparent focal length is approximately 1.3× greater than that for DX format.

 Taking Photos in Movie Mode

 To take photos in movie mode (either in live view or during movie recording), select Take photos for Custom Setting g1 (Custom control assignment) > Shutter-release button (0 Custom Control Assignment).
 Photos with an aspect ratio of 16 : 9 can then be taken at any time by pressing the shutter-release button all the way down.
 If movie recording is in progress, recording will end and the footage recorded to that point will be saved.

-Except at a frame size of 3840 × 2160 (0 Frame Size, Frame Rate, and Movie Quality), photographs are recorded in the format selected for Image quality in the photo shooting menu (0 Image Quality); photos taken at a frame size of 3840 × 2160 are recorded at an image quality of JPEG fine.
+Photographs are recorded in the format selected for Image quality in the photo shooting menu (0 Image Quality).
 For information on image size, see “Image Size” (0 Image Size).
 Note that the exposure for photographs can not be previewed when the live view selector is rotated to 1; accurate results can be achieved in mode M by previewing exposure with the live view selector rotated to C.

 The size of photos taken in movie mode varies with the movie frame size (0 Frame Size, Frame Rate, and Movie Quality) and, in the case of photos taken at frame sizes of 1920 × 1080 and 1280 × 720, with the image area and the option selected for Image size in the photo shooting menu (0 Image Size).